 Some of the go-to techniques when targeting Snakehead include fly fishing, throwing surface lures, and even bowfishing.
 Overall, a positive attitude, patience, and extra elbow grease are key for a successful battle against this river monster!

-Due to their rapidly increasing numbers, there is little regulation on the Potomac for Snakehead.
-Since they’re an invasive species, anglers are encouraged to take their fish home.
+Due to their rapidly increasing numbers, anglers on the Potomac are encouraged to harvest Snakehead when caught.
+Transporting them live isn’t allowed either, so keep that in mind.
 You can fish them whenever you want and they can be caught throughout the entire river and connecting creeks, such as Mattawoman and Pomonkey.

 Largemouth and Smallmouth Bass

 You can’t talk about fishing on the Potomac without mentioning Largemouth and Smallmouth Bass.
 They inhabit vast portions of the river and have thrived here for over a century.

 Largemouth and Smallmouth occupy different areas of the river – DC serving as the boundary that separates the two regions.
 Largemouth Bass can be caught throughout the river’s tidal and southern regions while Smallmouth Bass are typically found in the Upper Potomac.

 There are lots of ways to fish for Bass in the Potomac.
 Wade in the shallows, cast from the banks, or fish from a canoe.
 Spin, drift, fly fish – it all works.
 Surface lures work very well in shallower waters for targeting Smallmouth.
 Largemouth is less choosy and will also go after small live baits, such as minnows, night crawlers, and crawfish.